limlabs/limgen/README.md

 Unlike other tools, Limgen does not wrap your infrastructure in abstractions.
 We define a standard layout and components for you to use with Pulumi, a popular open-source IaC framework.
 This allows you to start with working code, and customize it to meet your applications' resource, security, and maintenance needs over time.

-## Getting Started
+## Usage

 Eventually this will be published as a package on NPM.
-For now, this project is under active development.
+For now, this project is under active development and can be used by linking:

+1. Clone this repo
+1. Run `pnpm install`
+1. Run `pnpm build`
+1. Run `pnpm link --global`

+Now you should be able to run `limgen --help` and get stuff back.
+Yay!

+Each time you need to make an update, make sure to run `pnpm build`.
+You do not need to re-link after linking once.

+### Available subcommands

+- `init` - Initializes a new project from (eventually) one of several project types.
+Right now the only supported project type is `fullstack-aws`.
+Creates a workspace if it doesn't already exist
+- `add` (coming soon) - Adds a new component to the workspace

 ## Concepts